matrix-org/synapse/docs/request_log.md

 running in parallel.

-Some actions can result in multiple identical http requests, which will return the same data, but only the first request will report any time in `IIII/NNNN/MMMM` - the others will be awaiting the first query to return a response and will simultaneously return with the first request, but with very small processing times.
+Some actions can result in multiple identical http requests, which will return the same data, but only the first request will report time/transactions in `KKKK`/`LLLL`/`MMMM`/`NNNN`/`OOOO` - the others will be awaiting the first query to return a response and will simultaneously return with the first request, but with very small processing times.